 - Perrine Research Group

-- Positions are open for undergraduate and PhD students.
+- Positions are open for undergraduate, masters, and PhD students.

 - Surface chemistry and interfacial science

-- Reactivity of gases and solutions on metal oxide materials under model (ultra-high vacuum) and real (near ambient pressure) conditions
+- Bridging reactions at the gas/solid and liquid/solid interfaces under model (ultra-high vacuum) and real (near ambient pressure) conditions

 - Designing metal-oxide architectures and nanostructures on various substrates; Atomic Layer Deposition and tailored growth approaches